About The Polonsky Foundation Catalogue of Digitised Hebrew Manuscripts

 - All of our TEI XML records can be downloaded from here (open license CC-0).

-The project has been generously sponsored by The Polonsky Foundation, Maurice Wohl Charitable Trust, American Trust for the British Library, Lara Atkin Charitable Trust, Harold Hyam Wingate Foundation, Shoresh Charitable Trust, Ruth and Jack Lunzer Charitable Trust, Edith and Ferdinand Porjes Charitable Trust, and two anonymous sponsors.
+The project has been generously sponsored by The Polonsky Foundation, Rothschild Foundation Hanadiv Europe, Maurice Wohl Charitable Trust, American Trust for the British Library, Lara Atkin Charitable Trust, Harold Hyam Wingate Foundation, Shoresh Charitable Trust, Ruth and Jack Lunzer Charitable Trust, Edith and Ferdinand Porjes Charitable Trust, and an anonymous sponsor.

 What happens next?

-A second digitisation phase has started in April 2016.
-This new project, aimed at digitising 860-1,250 Hebrew manuscripts, is an international collaboration with the National Library of Israel (NLI).
+A second digitisation phase has started in April 2016 (HMDP Phase 2).
+This new project, aimed at digitising at least 1,250 Hebrew manuscripts, is an international collaboration with the National Library of Israel (NLI) and the Friedberg Jewish Manuscript Society.
 This new phase of digitisation will focus mainly on our significant Gaster and Samaritan collections.
-The NLI plans on creating a new ‘hub’ for Hebrew manuscripts, to consolidate and facilitate their viewing.
+The NLI has created a new ‘hub’ for Hebrew manuscripts, to consolidate and facilitate their viewing (Ktiv: The International Collection of Digitized Hebrew Manuscripts).
 Our digitised images from both phase 1 and phase 2 will be included in this new resource.

 Through both The Polonsky Foundation sponsored HMDP (phase 1) and the new NLI collaborative project (phase 2), most of the Library’s 3,000 Hebrew manuscripts will be fully digitised and available online by 2019, and all of them will be fully catalogued.